 Designed by Don MacLane, a Kinetic Sculpter and Luthier from Oregon in the USA, it is a union of the Mbira, also know as a thumb piano, from the Shona people of Zimbabwe and the hammered dulcimer.
 Here is the link to his site.

 It uses the steel rods from the thumb piano and the layout of the hammered dulcimer.
 It was originally designed by Don while he was working in Japan and wanting a Hammered Dulcimer that would travel and not require regular tuning.
 He used his many years experience working in metal to come up with his Hammered Mbira.

-He very generously offered to show me how to make Mbira’s and we are in constant communication over Zoom and email sharing ideas, but to be honest Don is the main source of all knowledge on his Mbira.
-I have yet to shake him by the hand for his amazing generocity is sharing his knowledge on making this wonderful Mbira with me.
+I contacted him about buying an Mbira, he very generously offered to show me how to make Mbiras.
+We are in communication over Zoom and email sharing ideas, but to be honest Don is the main source of all knowledge on his Mbira.
+I have yet to shake him by the hand for his amazing generocity is sharing his knowledge on making this wonderful instrument with me.

 The 12 rod instruments I currently make are great for travelling, they rarely require tuning and are much more rubust than a standard hammered dulcimer.
 I do not believe they are a substitute for the hammered dulcimer, the sound is unique and I feel it has its own place.